maxjuhlke/mosquitto-influxdb-grafana/README.md

 ### Grafana

 Grafana is not configured.
 You can Login with `admin:admin`.
 Grafana prompts you to change this on 1st Login.

+Also there are no default Dashboards.
+Currently you are required to build your own Dashboard.
+This is easily done via the InfluxDB Data-Explorer.
+Then export the Script from InfluxDB to Grafna.